Synthesizing efficient circuits for Hamiltonian simulation: Results

-An eigenbasis for the Paulis in $G_{1x}$ has been given in Appendix \ref{app:1overlap} (Lemma \ref{app:lem:ebasisGx}).
+\paragraph{Circuit for simulating $e^{-iH_{1x}t}$ : } An eigenbasis for the Paulis in $G_{1x}$ has been given in Lemma \ref{app:lem:ebasisGx} of Supplementary Method 1 (Appendix \ref{app:1overlap}).
 But we are unable to find out (by hand) a unitary (analogous to $W_{1y}$) that diagonalizes the set of commuting Paulis in $G_{1x}$, as we did in the previous subsection for $G_{1y}$.
 So we divide the commuting Paulis into two groups of 4-qubit Paulis, i.e. we consider the following two sets.

 and the following two Hamiltonians

 We can use the diagonalizing circuit of \cite{2017_RWSWT} and have the following.

 where $W_{1x1}=CNOT_{(4,1)}CNOT_{(4,2)}CNOT_{(4,3)}H_{(4)}$ and $W_{1x2}=CNOT_{(4,5)}CNOT_{(4,6)}CNOT_{(4,7)}H_{(4)}$, where the rightmost gate is the first one to be applied.
 We denote the state of the qubits $q_1,\ldots,q_4$ after the application of $W_{1x1}$ by the variables $x_1,\ldots,x_4$ respectively.
 Also, the variables $x_4',\ldots,x_7'$ denote the state of the qubits $q_4,\ldots,q_7$, respectively, after the application of $W_{1x2}$.
 We have the following expression for the overall phase incurred between $W_{1x1}$, $W_{1x1}^{\dagger}$ and between $W_{1x2}$, $W_{1x2}^{\dagger}$.